alecmartinSEA/Copy-To-Clipboard/README.md

 });
 ```

-create a error function just in case it doesn't work.
+create an error function just in case it doesn't work.
 ```
 //If it didn't work show error clipboard.on("error", function() {